SpringRole/sv-us-docs/source/index.html.md

 * Verification for the education information has been initiated.
 * Verification for the employment information has been initiated.

-## Get Company Employees by Filter
+## Get Company Candidates by Filter

 ```shell
 curl --location --request POST 'https://api.us.springverify.com/company/employees' \